artkonekt/address/docs/seeders.md

 ## Province Seeder Registry

-Besides using as a standard Laravel Seeder, the various province seeder classes can be used as a standalone utility classes to manage the provinces of countries.

 > This `ProvinceSeeders` registry was added in version `3.4.0`

+Besides using as a standard Laravel Seeder, the various province seeder classes can be used as a standalone utilities to manage the provinces of countries.

 For this purpose, the `ProvinceSeeders` registry class is available.
 It can be used to list, create and add new province seeders to the system.

-### Return Seeders
+### Obtain Seeders

 To get the **list of seeders** available use the `ids()` method: